wilkox/ggfittext/cran-comments.md

 # Downstream dependencies

-R CMD check run on downstream dependencies with `devtools::revdep_check()`, no problems found.
+R CMD check run on downstream dependencies with `revdepcheck::revdep_check()`.
+One test failed for 'metacoder' however this appears to be a known longstanding bug (https://github.com/grunwaldlab/metacoder/issues/214).
+Otherwise all OK.